speezepearson/biatob/README.markdown

 - display remaining stake even to people who can't bet
 - add "Sign in with [identity provider]"
 - make "bet"/"wager"/"market"/"stake"/"bettor"/"challenger" terminology consistent
+- offer to shame users by emailing the participants if they greatly exceed the resolution deadline

 ### P3: make this something Less Wrongers might use
+- tutorial video
 - add more fields to CreateMarketRequest:
     - "bettors are forbidden from trying to affect the outcome? [y/n]"
     - "if the result is disputed, who will arbitrate?"